adlnet/xAPI-Spec/xAPI.md

 The following is a prototype of a Bookmarklet configured using the Experience API.

 ###### Details
-An xAPI Bookmarklet enables individual user tracking with base authentication.
+An xAPI Bookmarklet enables individual user tracking with basic authentication.
 Examples could be an "I think this," "I learned this," "I like this," or "I don't like this" Statement that allows self-reporting.
 The following code is an implementation of such a bookmarklet, and the Statement that this bookmarklet would send if used on the page: http://adlnet.gov/xapi.